AzizZoom/video_player_by_aziz/README.md

 # video_player_by_aziz
-This is a Video player webpage.
+This is a video player webpage.